REVISED BY RICHARD NELSON.

 Three years after leaving her unfaithful husband and striking out as an artist, Agnes receives his letter ordering her home.
 But Agnes married young; her innocence has gone and her ambition is growing.
-Fleeing to France to find a new future, Agnes is pursued by the besotted Alec and worldly-wise Otho.
-Beset on all sides, can Agnes seize the chance to shape her own life?
+Fleeing to France to find a new future, pursued by the besotted Alec and worldly-wise Otho, can Agnes seize the chance to shape her own life?

-Hailed as a long-lost masterpiece, Harley Granville Barker's witty and compelling exploration of love, sexual attraction and independence was written in 1900 and unearthed in the British Library a century later.
-Following an acclaimed run at the Ustinov Studio, Theatre Royal Bath, Trevor Nunn’s world premiere production arrives in London for five weeks only.
+Hailed as a long-lost masterpiece, Harley Granville Barker's compelling exploration of love, sexual attraction and independence was written in 1900 and unearthed in the British Library a century later.

 Harley Granville Barker is a giant of Edwardian theatre and the first modern British theatre director.
 His plays, including Waste and The Voysey Inheritance, are regularly revived.